robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ## DATA VISUALIZATION AND INSIGHTS

-Since the data is now cleaned up and ready for visualization, I will:
+Since the data is now cleaned up and ready for visualization, I will do the following:

 1. Do some simple calculations to get some general insights on ship length, ship tonage and to find the most popular shipping agent company;
 2. Get the Top 10 most popular ship types, ship registration countries and countries of arrival;
 3. Import the data into Power BI via SQL Server method and build a dashboard visualizing the points above.

-From the **laivo_ilgis** column we can calculate the average ship length.
+From the **laivo_ilgis** column I calculated the average ship length.

 ```sql
 SELECT ROUND(AVG(laivo_ilgis),2) as average_ship_length FROM Laivas_edited;